threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 - From Stellar to BSC:

-   To cover the costs of the bridge ( like the multisig interactions with the Binance chain), a fee of 50 TFT is charged.
+   To cover the costs of the bridge a fee of 100 TFT is charged.
 This fee can be modified if it does not cover the gas price for the bridge.

    Make sure the  amount received on the bridge's Stellar address is larger than the Fee..